 Socializing and Rating Content: a new ECM Priority

 Everyone wants to find and use the best content.
 Letting people discuss and evaluate – and, effectively, influence – the value of the content that they use in their work adds a new dimension to content management.
 The extra layer of ratings, reviews and comments that readers add to the content provides a grass-roots discovery and measurement system that will raise the overall quality of content in the enterprise.
 When users share content and rate it they provide three advantages: They keep the social network vibrant with new content and their own input; they read widely, surface the best and most valuable content, and inform everyone about it; and they drive more of their colleagues to create and share better content.
-To see how the enterprise can harness this energy to boost work quality and productivity, you can access this research note here.

 If you are not yet a client of Aragon Research, contact Sales (email@example.com) to setup a discussion with an analyst and plan out your shift to a Social Enterprise.